 These are a form of sustainable diamonds where the diamonds are reset, recut, and reused in a new piece of fine jewelry.
 Although the original source of the diamond is more likely to be unsustainable, it’s much better to recycle existing diamonds than to mine new ones from the ground.
 You can’t rewrite history, but you can certainly learn from it.

 The beauty of recycled diamonds is that though negative processes may have been used to mine them in the first place, they can be recycled as a way to help balance out those negative scales and turn them into a positive.

 Sustainable Lab Grown Diamonds

-Synthetic or lab grown diamonds are another variant and perhaps the most popular choice when shopping for sustainable engagement rings.
+Lab grown or synthetic diamonds are another variant and perhaps the most popular choice when shopping for sustainable engagement rings.

-Lab grown diamonds are real diamonds created in an artificial environment that mimic the billion years-long processes of pressure and heat that form natural diamonds.
+A lab grown diamond is a real diamonds created in a controlled environment that mimic the billion years-long processes of pressure and heat that form natural diamonds.
 Though they are created in a lab, everything about them mirrors naturally-mined diamonds.
 The only difference is the lab grew them instead, in a process that’s infinitely faster, we might add.

 Aether Diamonds are a trailblazer in this genre.
 After their overwhelming success, the phenomenon gained steam, and many more companies have joined the carbon-negative train.

 Carbon-negative diamond makers swipe carbon from the air and morph all the muck contained within it into sparkling diamonds.
 It’s kind of magical, really.
 The whole process claims to remove 15 metric tons of pollution from the atmosphere for every one-carat diamond, so not only are these diamonds created sustainably, they may actually be improving the planet, not just preserving it.